To everything there is a season, a time for every purpose under heaven . . . Ecclesiastes 3:1

 We are truly living in some interesting times, aren’t we?
 I never would have imagined self-isolating on my birthday, but that’s what this year’s special day brought!
 I didn’t complain and was thankful in all, and enjoyed lots of texts and calls and sweet wishes from family and friends.
 Despite it all, God is faithful and good, and I had a wonderful day.

 Here in my birthday season, a theme, if you will, I’ve sensed in this 48th year is back to basics.
 And by basics, I mean the spiritual disciplines that are the foundation of a believer’s walk and pursuit of knowing God.
-Not that I’d forsaken those things—daily prayer, Bible reading and study, fasting—but it seemed God lifted those areas to my attention.
+Not that I’d forsaken those things—daily prayer, Bible reading and study, fasting, other readings and resources I turn to—but it seemed God lifted those areas to my attention.
 I committed to giving special care to them, and am thankful He keeps a watchful eye over my needs and the needs of His children.
 He knows His purpose.

 So in the spirit of my back to basics theme, and in continued celebration of a few of the women who inspire my journey (see my previous post), here’s a small sharing of what’s aided my commitment to God’s leading . . .

->I do enjoy listening to Dr. Joy Harden Bradford’s Therapy for Black Girls Podcast, the episodes of which cover everything from the challenges black women face in leadership to managing stress and anxiety.
+>Regarding the “other resources” I mentioned above, I do enjoy listening to Dr. Joy Harden Bradford’s Therapy for Black Girls Podcast, the episodes of which cover everything from the challenges black women face in leadership to managing stress and anxiety.
+Not necessarily Christian-focused, but definitely positive and helpful in my back to basics pursuit.
 I particularly liked the “Protect Your Dream” episode which you can access through the link in the title just above.
 One tip: “Do the actual work of your dream.”

 >Kim Cash Tate has a few new teachings on her YouTube channel, including 5 Things to Stop Clinging To, and the latest video from her teaching on the book of Revelation.
 Click here for her full series.